binkley/modern-java-practices/README.md

 setup, it runs your build in a "CI-like" local environment via Docker.
 This is one of your first lines of defence against "it runs on my box".

+_This is an important step_!
+It's closer to your CI builds locally.
+You should strive to keep local as faithful as possible to CI and Production.

 You would not run Batect in your CI pipeline itself: use GitHub Actions (or GitLab equivalent).
 Batect is for your local build.